binduvr/LOGiC/README.md

 ```
 offgrid_simulator/get_result/<session_id>
 ```
 This URL will retrieve the single output values from the simulation where *<session_id>* is the result of the simulation route such as *20191029133752*.
-The simulation takes some time, therefore it may take a while before this route successfully retrieves the results.

 * Get typical day time series